Enrolling Non-resident Students

-Non-resident students are those who don't live within the Seattle School district do not have an Elementary, middle, and high school students are assigned to a designated attendance.
-You can be assigned only to schools and programs when space is available for students who live outside of the school’s attendance area.
-That space must be available for your grade level and program needs.
-For secondary schools, only the seats set aside for open choice are available for non-resident enrollment.
-Any schools/grades/programs with a wait list of resident students do not have space available and cannot accept any Non-resident students are those who don't live within the Seattle School district.
+Non-resident students are those who don't live within the Seattle School district More be assigned only to schools and programs when space is available for students who live outside of the school’s attendance area.
+Space must also be available for your grade level and program needs.
+Any schools/grades/programs with a Schools (and programs) have waitlists when more students request the school (or More of resident students cannot accept any Non-resident students are those who don't live within the Seattle School district More.

-- Non-resident students are those who don't live within the Seattle School district may not be placed on waiting lists.
+- Non-resident students are those who don't live within the Seattle School district More may not be placed on waitlists.

 Application Process and Timeline

-- Applications will be accepted beginning June 1, 2021, for the 2021-22 school year.
-Applications received prior to this date will be held for your convenience and processed on June 1, 2021.
+- Applications will be accepted beginning June 1 for the following school year.
+Applications received before June 1 will not be reviewed until June 1.

 Policy and Appeal Information